adambennett/StS-DuelistMod/roadmap.md

 - Give all decks 2 unlock criteria (score and something unique for each deck, triggering either should unlock deck)

 Art/UI:
-- Card pool relics and other in-run settings moved to a top panel option menu
+- Card pool relics and other in-run settings moved to a top panel option menu (or basemod console command)
 - Improve sorting options for card pool screens (allow sort by monster/spell/trap, fix arrows on big card view screen, etc.)
     - Hook into Compendium Filters mod and add extra sorting options?
-- In combat: Add enemy combat icons (like floating summon icon, graveyard) that enables right-click to view enemy duelist info
 - Add tooltip card previews for any appropriate cards (for any card that specifically references another card or token, things like Messenger of Peace, etc.)
 - Add unique Power icons for all custom powers
 - Add unique Relic icons for all custom relics